-You don’t need to lose weight.
-I get why you feel the desire to lose weight though.
-But wanting to lose weight is a response to something else going on in your life.
+Wanting to lose weight is a response to something else going on in your life.
 Some external trigger or life circumstance that you’re trying to solve for by beginning a new diet/lifestyle.
 It’s not about your body though.
 It never was.
-Here are 4 coping strategies to try whenever you’re tempted to start a new diet.
+Keep reading to learn 4 coping strategies to try whenever you’re tempted to start a new diet.

 The Real Reasons Behind Wanting to Lose Weight

 The desire behind wanting to lose weight is triggered by something else going on in your life.
-Often feelings of discontent, shame, sadness, anger, unworthiness, anxiety, or—what I think is more common—feeling out of control in our lives or circumstances.
+Often feelings of discontent, shame, sadness, anger, unworthiness, and anxiety.
+Or feeling out of control in our lives or circumstances.

 The rules and black-and-white thinking behind dieting gives us the perception that we’re in control.
 Counting calories, balancing macros and restricting food feels empowering for a moment.
 But it backfires.